 - Liquidity risk The company manages its liquidity to ensure that sufficient funds are available for ongoing operations and future developments whilst seeking to maximise interest income and minimise interest expense.
-At 31 October 2022 the company had immediately available cash balances of £1,585,647 and no borrowing (2021 £1,328,353 and no borrowing).
+At 31 October 2023 the company had immediately available cash balances of £1,626,588 and no borrowing (2022 £1,585,647 and no borrowing).
 Accordingly the liquidity risk is considered to be low. - Credit risk The company's principal financial assets are cash balances and trade debtors.
 Credit risk on cash balances is mitigated as the Board only deposits funds with regulated institutions which have high credit ratings.
 Trade debtor balances are monitored on an ongoing basis and provision is made for doubtful debts as necessary.
-As most customers pay by cash, credit or debit card, trade debtors were just 8% of net current assets at 31 October 2022 (2021 5.3%) and accordingly the credit risk is considered relatively low.
+As most customers pay by cash, credit or debit card, trade debtors were just 4% of net current assets at 31 October 2023 (2022 8%) and accordingly the credit risk is considered relatively low. - Interest rate risk The company is exposed to interest rate risk on its cash balances.
+The Board monitors interest rates available for the company's funds taking into account the company's liquidity and credit risk requirements.